When spring is in the air, motorcycles are everywhere – which is why NHTSA has designated May as Motorcycle Safety Awareness Month.

 - Wear a DOT-approved helmet with a “FMVSS No. 218 Certified” label.
 According to NHTSA, helmets save nearly 2,000 lives every year and reduce the risk of death by 37%.
 Learn how you can choose the right helmet.

 - Never ride impaired.
 Roughly 29% of riders who died in motorcycle crashes in 2019 were impaired by alcohol.
 Staying sober can ensure you’ll be able to react quickly and avoid collisions.

 - Practice defensive riding by staying vigilant and distraction free, using your turn signals before every turn and lane change, and positioning yourself to avoid blind spots.

 - Get the right gear.
 Riders can increase their visibility with reflective equipment and bright safety gear.
 Things like antilock brakes and bright headlights can also help reduce crash risks.

 - Brush up on safety skills.
-Make sure you know how to handle your bike in all types of conditions and practice in controlled areas before heading into traffic – no matter how long you’ve been riding.
-According to the IIHS, riders ages 50 and older account for 36% of all motorcycle fatalities in 2017.
+Make sure you know how to handle your bike in all conditions and practice in controlled areas before heading into traffic – no matter how long you’ve been riding.
+According to NHTSA, riders 55 and older accounted for 27% of all motorcycle fatalities in 2020.
 Treat motorcycle riding as a lifetime commitment to learning new skills and brushing up on old ones and choose a bike that’s right for you.